 Sally was thinking;

 “Darla doesn’t understand that I bend over backwards for my people.
 They like me and they have worked for me this long because they feel a sense of loyalty.
 I cannot blame Danny and Charlene for leaving right now.
-It just does not seem worth it to work.”
+It just doesn’t seem worth it to work.”

 “They hate wearing masks all day.
 They hate that part of their job is now cleaning and sanitizing the store.
-They hate that shoplifting is increasing and that the police cannot respond right away.
+They hate that shoplifting is increasing and that the police can’t respond right away.
 They know that their taxes are going up, so their take-home pay is going to decrease.
 The workload of the job has increased, and the pay increased, but not as much as the hassle of coming to work.
-Darla does not understand that Danny and Charlene were my best workers.
+Darla doesn’t understand that Danny and Charlene were my best workers.
 They were reliable.
 They each have over 4 decades of work experience.
 Customers love them.
-I depended on them.”
+I depended on them.

 “But I can’t blame them.
 If I were in their position, I would quit, too.”

 Danny and Charlene are part of The Great Resignation.

 Baby boomers, who are turning 65 at the rate of 10,000 per day have been crunching the numbers on their Roth IRAs, their Traditional IRAs, their 401(k)s, their SEPs, their savings, their investments, and their social security.
 They are doing the math on their budgets.

 And the Baby Boomers are resigning in droves.